 In understanding the impact of some of these risks, it is useful to look at past experience deviations.
 These deviations are commonly referred to as actuarial gains and losses.
-The following graph shows the gains/(losses) at each valuation date between the actual and expected experience broken down by cause.
+The following graph shows the gains/(losses) at each valuation date between the actual and expected experience broken down by cause for the last ten years.

-As described previously and is evident in this graph, plan changes, asset gains and losses, and liability gains and losses have been the most significant risks for the Program.
-Assumption changes have also been a source of experience deviations.
+As described previously and is evident in this graph, plan changes and assumption changes have been the greatest sources of deviations for the Program cumulatively, but asset and liability gains and losses have been sources of significant risk in individual years.